<img src="https://ws.zoominfo.com/pixel/UFH1H1ydGvMVOr12BP8x" width="1" height="1" style="display: none;">

 10. Schedule account deletion for suspended accounts.

-1. Revoke system access from your IdP and SSO
+1. Revoke System Access From Your IdP and SSO

 Your Identity Provider (IdP) is usually the first port of call.
-This is your single source of truth and in many cases, the access point to many other internal and external systems.
+This is your single source of truth and, in many cases, the access point to many other internal and external systems.

-TipTip: Log in to your G-suite or Azure Active Directory admin console and suspend or disable the user.
+Tip: Log in to your G-suite or Azure Active Directory admin console and suspend or disable the user.

-If you have a Single Sign On (SSO) solution such as Okta, OneLogin or others, then disabling the user account on your SSO is one of your most important steps since the mission-critical systems are protected behind it.
+If you have a Single Sign On (SSO) solution such as Okta, OneLogin, or others, then disabling the user account on your SSO is one of your most important steps since the mission-critical systems are protected behind it.

-TipPro Tip: Do not reuse an old email address for new employees.
-For example, if john@example.com has left the company and then another John joins, do not give him the john@example.com address.
+Pro Tip: Do not reuse an old email address for new employees.
+For example, if [email protected] has left the company and then another John joins, do not give him the [email protected] address.
 This may allow him access to unrestricted resources.

 These include: